 Choose a random geometric shape in your house and sketch it on a piece of paper.

-Design a series of art pieces using translations, reflections, rotations, and dilations of this shape.
+Design a series of art pieces using translations, reflections, rotations, and dilations.

 Host an art walk with your family and describe your art creations and your mathematical inspiration!